An interview with the Author of the Immigrant Manifesto – Obi Odenigbo. A look inside the mindset of a corporate migrant.

 I wanted to be a doctor thinking it was a good fit but ended up studying biochemistry.
 I also wanted to be a lawyer but ended up going for information systems.
 My decisions on what I want to be ‘when I grow up’ have been as muddy and confusing.
 But they have evolved over time, and continue to evolve.
 I think it’s more exciting to live my life without setting rigid expectations.
 My goal is to be happy, and at the moment; aerospace engineering and writing are my vehicles in the pursuit of happiness.

 What skills did you learn that contributed to your career success?

 I think communication is the biggest skill.
-I sucked at it and still not best suited in it.
+I sucked at it and am still not best suited to it.
 But it’s a skill we sometimes underestimate its power.
 Working in the call center and speaking with people with different accents and demeanors changed my professional life.